Football Football

 Source: Alamy Stock Photo

-They have not always been able to pay huge fees to improve their squad, but they have made plenty of memorable purchases down the years and splashed the cash when required at times.
+With many touting them as favourites to finally earn their first league title since 2004, we’ve decided to look back at the most expensive Arsenal signings in history.
+While the club haven’t always been able to pay huge fees to improve their squad, they have made plenty of memorable purchases down the years, and splashed the cash when required at times.

 1. Declan Rice from West Ham (July 2023) – £105million

-Arsenal’s record signing arrived two years ago from capital rivals West Ham, when the club brought in England midfielder Declan Rice in a deal worth up to £105m.
+Arsenal’s record signing arrived in 2023 from capital rivals West Ham, when the club brought in England midfielder Declan Rice in a deal worth up to £105 million.

-After leading the Hammers to Europa Conference League glory, Rice made the switch to the Emirates and he has lived up to expectations for the Gunners, scoring 16 goals in 103 appearances so far, while he’s also weighed in with 20 assists.
+After leading the Hammers to Europa Conference League glory, Rice made the switch to the Emirates, and he has lived up to expectations for the Gunners.
+He has scored 18 goals in 127 appearances so far, while he’s also weighed in with 26 assists.

 Rice was named Arsenal’s player of the year last season and sensationally scored two direct free-kicks in the stunning 3-0 home win over Real Madrid in the Champions League quarter-final in April.